 Carrots are also delicious when cooked with fresh spices like coriander, parsley, rosemary, sage, oregano or dill.
 Carrot juices are also very tasty when made with other fruits or vegetables…..try it, it’s very healthy!

-Unfortunately, celery is also high in sodium content which is not the best nutrition happening.
+Celery is higher in sodium content but celery has been shown to lower blood pressure.
 Dieters love the food because it contains negative calories.
 It actually uses more calories to digest it than you take in by eating it.
 Celery is a tasty vegetable and, it can be used in soups, salads and many other baked dishes.

 Providing almost 60 percent of the recommended daily allowance of folic acid, asparagus plays a starring role of vegetables helpful in prevention of spina bifida.